nref/blog/content/its-not-tech-debt-its-tech-risk.md

 The tech debt metaphor appeals because it is easy to explain.
 Unfortunately, the metaphor is strained. *Tech debt is not like financial debt*.
 Let's see why not.

 Mortgages and other loan products are *predictable*, for both the lender and the borrower.
 Borrowers repay on a steady schedule which has a specified maturity term, e.g. 15 or 30 years.
 The interest rate is fixed or mostly fixed.
 From day one, a spreadsheet predicts exactly how much principal and interest the borrower will still owe in month 137.
 For a bank, any loan is part of a diversified portfolio of many loans.
-While banks do fail<sup>[3](#references)</sup>, it's rare in the post-2008 financial crisis, where underwriting rules are tighter.
+While banks do fail<sup>[3](#references)</sup>, stricter underwriting rules since 2008 have made it less common.
 Moreover, the societal harm of any individual bank failure is mitigated by distributing its cost across the entire banking system, facilitated by the full faith and assurance of the US Federal Reserve.

-## Tech Debt Explodes
+## Tech Debt Detonates

 Here's how financial debt could be like tech debt.
 Imagine a hypothetical dystopian financial system in which banks could demand full mortgage repayment on a whim.
 We'll call these *detonating mortgages*<sup>[4](#references)</sup> — If you can't pay a few hundred thousand dollars *right now*, you lose your home.
 No, you didn't do anything wrong, but the bank needs some liquidity today, so you and your children are now living in a hotel.